 - "Koi wa Dog Fight (FIRST LIVE in Atlantis Dome)"* , for the skirmish against the Vajra nested in a Bodolza-class fortress.

-- "Houkago Overflow"* , the first of three songs used during the climatic final battle.
+- "Houkago Overflow"* , the first of three songs used during the climactic final battle.
+Notably plays during the Macross Quarter's Crazy Awesome Atmospheric Reentry.

 - "Hoshi Kira"* , the movie's ending credits song.